Defend Your Castle: Reception

-The initial flash version of the game was well received and prompted XGen to release a prequel titled Pillage the Village, with similar game play.
+The initial flash version of the game was well received and prompted XGen to release a prequel titled Pillage the Village, with similar gameplay.

 A version of the game for the Nintendo's WiiWare service was released on May 12, 2008, in North America and on August 1, 2008, in Europe and Australia.
 At the 2009 Game Developers Conference, XGen Studios announced that the game would soon be released for the Apple iOS.

 On Metacritic the WiiWare release of Defend Your Castle has a score of 65% based on reviews from 17 critics, indicating "mixed or average reviews".

 IGN gave the game 7.9 out of 10.
 They thought the game was fun and frantic, and cited it as a game with "seemingly shallow pick-up-and-play experiences [but] with hidden depth".
-They were not impressed with the graphics, noting in their review, that they were designed to be "intentionally bad".
+They were not impressed with the graphics, noting in their review that they were designed to be "intentionally bad".
 1UP.com gave the game a B− and found appeal in the "piecemeal aesthetic" as well as the simple gameplay, but felt that the game starts off very slow-paced.

 GameSpot was less impressed, citing "super shallow" gameplay and also noting the possibility of the player suffering repetitive stress injuries after long periods of play.
-However, they did enjoy the "goofy visual aesthetic" and the potential for a fun and frantic multiplayer experience and gave it a 6 out of 10.
+However, they did enjoy the "goofy visual aesthetic" and the potential for a fun and frantic multiplayer experience, and gave it a 6 out of 10.